scaleoutsean/sfc/README.md

 ![Example SFC dashboard](./images/sfc-example.png)

-SFC v2 does not include ready-made Grafana dashboards but there's a sample dashboard with documented InfluxQL queries and main tables.
+SFC v2 does not include ready-made Grafana dashboards but there are sample dashboards with documented InfluxQL and SQL queries and a list of all tables, fields and tags to make it easier to plan and create dashboards.

 See [dashboards.md](./docs/dashboards.md) on how to get started. [dashboard.json](./docs/dashboard.json) contains dashboard code for this sample screenshot (it assumes the InfluxDB source in Grafana is named `sfc`).

 ## Metrics

 HCI Collector suffered from excessive gathering of metrics in terms of both frequency and scope.
-That caused a variety of problems, perhaps not easy to notice, but still problems:
+That caused a variety of problems

 - Slow recovery after MVIP fail-over
 - High load on the SolidFire API endpoint
 - Fast metrics database growth

-SFC attempts to put and end to that and should be able to handle clusters with 1000 volumes or even more.
+SFC puts an end to that and can handle clusters with 1000 volumes or even more.

 - Frequent metrics gathering is limited: several metrics are gathered every 60 seconds.
 Examples:
   - Account properties - these don't change often, but when they do we wish to know